dailyinventory/dailyinventory.github.io/README.md

 ```bash
 npm start
 ```
-This starts the webpack dev server on port 8080 with hot reloading.
+This starts the development server with hot reloading.

 2. Production Build:
 ```bash